AnPatapain/coffwok-prototype-nodejs/README.md

-# coffwok-side_projet - this's just an MVP (first sketch of my idea)
+# coffwok - this's just an MVP (first sketch of my idea)

 <h3>Download and run on localhost on your machine</h3>